Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 If you get soaking wet from a mud pit, it’s nice to wipe off your face with a clean towel.
 This is where it’s handy to buy the big zip lock bags or keep a bunch of shop towels ready.

-Just like the knife, having a rag is one of the must-have ATV accessories that most people forget about but is also the most helpful when you need it.
+Just like the knife, having a rag is one of the must-haves that most people forget about but is also the most helpful when you need it.

-It gets cold sometimes and having heated grips* is huge for an ATV.
+It gets cold sometimes, and having heated grips (ad) is huge.

-Plus, they’re not that hard to install, and most ATVs you get these days make it plug & play.
+Plus, they’re not that hard to install, and most models you get these days make it plug & play.

 Even if you ride with gloves on your fingers can get really numb from the cold.
 Plus, many of the heated grips you get these days know you’ll be wearing gloves and can get real toasty through the gloves!